-Joining a Dropbox Business team doesn't make any of your files or folders available to other team members—by default, everything in your Business account is private.
+Joining a Dropbox team account doesn't make any of your files or folders available to other team members—by default, everything in your team account is private.
 Other team members won't be able to access your files unless you decide to share them with shared folders or read-only links.

 However, certain types of admins do have the ability to sign in to your account using "Sign in as user."
-If you’re a non-admin member of a Dropbox Business team, your admin may sign in to your account to do any of the following:
+If you’re a non-admin member of a Dropbox team account, your admin may sign in to your account to do any of the following:

 - View a team member's folder structure

 - Share files and folders with others